 In Landauer's anarcho-socialism, various influences are notable, especially the influence of P.J.
 Proudhon.
 The "People's Bank", spoken of in par.
 8, is one of the foundations of the just society according to Proudhon's theory.
-Products must be traded for other products of the same value; because of the difficulty of organizing direct trade, a popular credit system is needed which will insure general trade without the banks and the various financial institutions being able to appropriate exessive profits in a parasitic manner.
-See Proudhon's Solution du Problème Sociale (1848-9), and also his plan for a "Popular Bank."
-Silvio Gesell, an economist and friend of Landauer, and a member of the Soviet government of E. Toller, developed ideas according to Proudhon's theory in the fields of banking and economy.
+Products must be traded for other products of the same value; because of the difficulty of organizing direct trade, a popular credit system is needed which will insure general trade without the banks and the various financial institutions being able to appropriate found it a proper vehicle for their approach which was detached and critical of the "civilization" at the turn of the century.